Devihem/Devihem/README.md

 - 👨‍🎓 I'm an Electrical Engineer with RES Renewable Energy Sources

 - ⚡ Curious and Inventive .
-I like to stay tune to new technology's and devices.
+I like to stay tune to new technologies and devices.

 -  📫 You can get in touch with me by email at: i.stoyanov.tech@gmail.com